 After several years researching candidates and communicating with them, in May 2010, a Fort Worth delegation of Sister Cities board members, representatives from the Fort Worth Chamber of Commerce, City of Fort Worth and local business leaders visited China to determine which city to invite to be Fort Worth’s eighth sister city.
 After the team shared their recommendation with the Sister Cities board of directors, a recommendation was made to the Fort Worth city council who unanimously selected Guiyang, China.
 An official invitation was extended to Guiyang who immediately followed with its acceptance.

 Fort Worth and Guiyang formally signed a Sister Cities agreement in Fort Worth on October 17, 2011.
-A Fort Worth delegation to be led by Mayor Betsy Price and City Councilman Dennis Shingleton, Guiyang Liaison for the council, will travel to Guiyang, in April 2012 to sign the agreement in China.
+A Fort Worth delegation led by Mayor Betsy Price and City Councilman Dennis Shingleton, Guiyang Liaison for the council, traveled to Guiyang, in April 2012 to sign the agreement in China.

-Both cities have expressed a desire to create beneficial exchanges and as a result, through Fort Worth’s International Leadership Academy, 15 Guiyang students with two teachers came to Fort Worth in July 2011, spending two weeks with students from our seven other sister cities.
+Both cities have expressed a desire to create beneficial exchanges and as a result, through Fort Worth’s International Leadership Academy, Guiyang students with teachers come to Fort Worth in July, spending two weeks with students from our seven other sister cities.

 Fort Worth looks forward to many more exchanges with its newest partner and an opportunity to learn about China’s rich culture.